jschrier/IntroductionToComputationalPhysicalChemistry/errata.md

  Timing[ Conjugate[estate2].(xcoords*estate2)*a ]
 ```
 (Note that this has no effect on the calculation because all the entries in the eigenvector are real.)
 [Thanks R. Macrae]

+p.
+45 - Problem 2-4, (e), last line: All $k$'s should be $m$'s.
+[Thanks J. Beck]

+p.
+46 - Problem 2-5, reduced mass for the hydrogen molecule should be *half* the value stated (value stated is the total mass, not the reduced mass.)
+[Thanks J. Beck]

 ## Chapter 3: The Finite Difference Method: Tunneling